JonJagger/cyber-dojo/readme.txt

 Clicking on a traffic light opens a new page showing the diffs for that increment together with < and > buttons to step backwards and  forwards through the diffs.
 The diff-view page does not work properly in Internet Explorer 8.
+A diff-view will automatically open the file with the most changes.
+Selecting a file in the diff-view auto-scrolls to the first diffed lines.

 Versions